 Bureau of Labor Statistics Career Forecast

 The Bureau of Labor Statistics (BLS) predicts that the healthcare industry as a whole will see a significant increase in demand for medical services, especially as the baby boomer population ages, average life span increases, and people remain active later in life.
 Employment for health care workers, and in elder care management, will see faster-than-average growth.
 Medical and health service managers are a professional group that works with older patients and specialize in elder care.
-The BLS defines medical and health services managers, also called health care executives or health care administrators, as health care professionals who plan, direct, and coordinate medical and health services.
-These workers may manage an entire facility, a medical practice for a group of physicians, or specialize in a specific clinical area or department.
-The BLS lists three occupations similar to medical and health care managers: human resource managers, insurance underwriters, and social and community service managers.
+These workers may manage an entire senior living community, a medical practice for a group of physicians, or specialize in a specific clinical area or department.1